VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/privacy/privacy.md

 3. IP address, and
 4. approximate location.

 We rely on our legitimate interest to ensure that our services or derivatives do not extend into sectors in which we are not licensed to operate in (GDPR Art.6.1f).
-Safe Labs is not licensed to provide or trade securities in the US and therefore cannot operate in the securities market.
+Aureus Safe is not licensed to provide or trade securities in the US and therefore cannot operate in the securities market.

 3.5.9 We process personal data to detect use of VPN aimed at circumventing the restriction in section 3.5.8 above and to prevent fraud.
 Personal data processed include: